 If you’ve ever shopped at Whole Foods you’ll likely have seen the Global Animal Partnership (GAP) label on their animal products.
 Unlike the other certifications, GAP has 5 certification levels.
 Producers can work their way up to providing their animals the ideal environment.
 But watch out – steps 1-2 offer only minor benefits to the animals.
 Double check your choices to make sure you’re supporting steps 3 or higher.

 Canada’s own national farm certification program, SPCA Certified, was developed right here at the BC SPCA in 2002.
 We are proud to continue the important work started at the RSCPA UK.
 You can make a difference to the lives of animals in your province by buying from SPCA Certified farmers today!
-Check out our retailer map for farms and grocery stores in your area that carry SPCA Certified products.

 Contact our farm team for more information.

 Want more stories like this?
 Sign up for our quarterly newsletter FarmSense to stay on top of all things farm at the BC SPCA.